yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    - **Application ID**: Enter the `appId` value from the output of the `az ad sp create-for-rbac' command you executed in the last task.
    - **Key**: Enter the `password` value from the output of the `az ad sp create-for-rbac' command you executed in the last task.
+   - **Skip the Application ID Contributor level access check on the subscription**: Leave this unchecked.
    - **Subscription**: Select the subscription you are using for this hand-on lab.
    - **Target Azure SQL Managed Instance**: Select the sqlmi-UNIQUEID instance.
    - **SQL Username**: Enter `sqlmiuser`